baggepinnen/Hyperopt.jl/README.md

 ```

 # Parallel execution
-The macro `@phyperopt` works in the same way as `@hyperopt` but distributes all computation on available workers.
+- The macro `@phyperopt` works in the same way as `@hyperopt` but distributes all computation on available workers.
 The usual caveats apply, code must be loaded on all workers etc.
+- The macro `@thyperopt` uses `ThreadPools.tmap` to evaluate the objective on all available threads.
+Beware of high memory consumption if your objective allocates a lot of memory.